smar000/evoGateway/README.md

 {"command" : "set_dhw_mode", "active": true, "until" : "2021-05-31T17:40:00"}
 ```

 In addition to using the built-in ramses_rf command constructors, a command `code` can still be sent but again the message structure has been changed to keep aligned with the ramses_rf framework.
 When sending a command `code`, both `verb` and `payload` must also be included, where `verb` is usually RQ, RP, W etc. and `payload` is the **hex** payload that for the given command code.
-Optionally `dest_id` may be specified with the ID of the recipient device, if the command is not being sent to the controller (default). , the json message format has again been updated to keep in line with the ramses_rf code.
+Optionally `dest_id` may be specified with the ID of the recipient device, if the command is not being sent to the controller (default).

 An equivalent example for getting the 1st system log entry but using the command code would be: